 Compared to industry standards, the Exeter hip stem continues to be a leading choice of implant on several national joint registries around the world across all patient age groups.
 In a 2016 study,2 long-term survivorship for aseptic loosening was 99% at 22.8 years follow-up in a diverse patient group.
 In a 2020 study,3 patients 50 years or younger implanted with an Exeter stem demonstrated 96.3% survivorship for aseptic loosening.

-Not only has the Exeter Hip Unit at the Royal Devon and Exeter NHS Trust reported excellent long-term results from their own centre, other surgeons and institutions have also appreciated strong and consistent outcomes.
+Not only has the Exeter Hip Unit at the Royal Devon and Exeter NHS Trust reported excellent long-term results from their own center, other surgeons and institutions have also appreciated strong and consistent outcomes.
 A study4 published earlier this year compared the U.K. National Joint Registry data with results from the Exeter Hip Unit.
 The study found that the results from the Exeter Hip Unit were far superior compared with the national average; improved results were associated with the use of the Exeter hip stem.

 "It’s incredibly rare to see an implant, or really any medical device, that has stood the test of time like Exeter,” said Kathy Truppi, vice president of marketing for Stryker’s Joint Replacement division.
 "We have always believed that the best orthopaedic products are developed by working closely with surgeons.
 Exeter's 50 years of success are a testament to that philosophy, and I look forward to seeing how Exeter and Mako continue to advance the field of joint replacement and transform patient lives for the next 50 years."